Token-Cards

 🎭 Master: “You shatter the sky with radiant runes.
 Your spell erases the enemy’s code from existence.
 You crushed the Difficulty.
 Total domination.”

-🧪 Items + Tokens = Extra Boost
+🧪REMEMBER!
+Items + Tokens = Extra Boost

 Some Token Cards are also special items.